jMetal/jMetalSP/README.md

     * `Speed`: The average travel time for this path.
     * `Node ID`: An identifier of the path.

 - Note about the distance: The distance was originally obtained calling the `Google Maps Distance Matrix API` (https://developers.google.com/maps/documentation/distance-matrix/intro).
 However, as the free account allows only a limited number of queries and the distances will never vary, the distances have been hardcoded directly in the file.
-If you want to use it with a different dataset please be sure to remove the distances and add your own Google Key in the class `org.uma.jmetalsp.application.biobjectivetsp.runner.mod2016.newyorktraffic.data.GoogleDecode`.
+If you want to use it with a different dataset please be sure to remove the distances and add your own Google Key in the class `org.uma.jmetalsp.application.biobjectivetsp.runner.newyorktraffic.data.GoogleDecode`.

 * `Update file`: The second argument is the path to generate the updates.
 Each several seconds the program will get the updates from the traffic and parse them again generating a new file which will include the differences in time and distance.
 The files with the updates can be preserved using the character `?` in any part of the name to be replaced by the number of the update.
 For example, the path `./nyfiles/updates/update?.txt` will generate the files: